 He initially appeared twice for England A 11 years ago, his debut being in the 31-30 defeat by Ireland A on his home club ground at Franklin’s Gardens.
 He had not become involved in rugby until the age of 14 when he developed his skills at Northampton Old Scouts while a pupil at Northampton School for Boys.
 In May 2011, Steve signed a three year deal for London Wasps after Leeds, Carnegie were relegated from the Aviva Premiership.

-To book Steve Thompson MBE as the rugby speaker for your corporate event, function or conference, simply contact the Champions Speakers agency by emailing email@example.com or by calling a booking agent directly on 0207 1010 553.
+To book Steve Thompson for your corporate event, function or conference, simply contact the Champions Speakers agency using the contact details below.

 When at corporate events, Steve is known to cover the following topics: